Important Information Registration for Summer II and Fall classes is open

 Step 1: Meet with an Advisor to Choose the Right Degree Plan

-If you plan to transfer from LSC to complete a four-year degree, meet with an advisor or counselor to discuss your transfer options.
+If you plan to transfer from LSC to complete a four-year degree, email an advisor or counselor at the campus you plan to enroll to discuss your transfer options.
 They can assist with identifying courses that 1) are equivalent to college courses at your “home” college, 2) will transfer to your "home" college, and 3) fulfill common Core Curriculum or other degree requirements.
+The campus advising email address can be found on the advising website.

 Step 3: Complete the Admissions Application on Time